Calendula oil is a natural oil extracted from marigold flowers (Calendula officinalis). It’s often used as a complementary or alternative treatment.

 Calendula oil for wounds

-Calendula oil might accelerate wound healing.
-Research from 2013 suggested that using aloe vera or calendula ointment along with standard care sped up episiotomy recovery time.
+Calendula oil might accelerate wound healing. suggests that using aloe vera or calendula ointment along with standard care sped up episiotomy recovery time.

 Calendula oil for acne

 Some people use calendula oil to treat acne.
-A 2011 study done in petri dishes found that calendula extract may be useful in treating and preventing acne vulgaris, but more research is needed to back this up.
+One laboratory study found that calendula extract may be useful in treating and preventing acne vulgaris, but more research, especially studies on humans, is needed to support these findings.

 You can try washing your face using a calendula cleanser.
 You can apply calendula cream, oil, or spot treatment to your whole face or use it to target acne-prone areas.
 You may even wish to try a face mask treatment once per week.